Reduce your waste

 Compost bins - worm farms - pet poo composters

-Available at all of the transfer stations while stocks last.
-Ensure you bring proof of ID (must be a resident of Shire).
+Limited stock currently available at all of the transfer stations.
+New stock coming soon.
+Ensure you bring proof of ID (must be a Shire resident).
 Limited to one item per household.

 Plastic Free July